 Abstract

-Carbon nanotubes (CNTs) offer attractive attributes that are useful in innovative biomaterial design for neuroscience research due to their nanoscale features, modifiable chemical functionalities, and tunable electrical properties.
-In this study, we developed a simple and cost-effective fabrication method for advanced surface-modified cell culture system by immobilizing biofunctionalized CNTs onto commercial tissue culture polystyrene plates.
-This active substrate was examined to understand the effects of electrical, morphological, and chemical interactions with CNT-entrapped drug, bpV as a PTEN inhibitor, on the neuronal differentiation of PC-12 cells.
-Compared to control, the percentage of neuronal cells stimulating neurites increased by a factor of 4.0, 7.8, and 10.0, when cultured on immobilized carboxylated CNT substrate, PEGylated CNT substrate, and PEGylated CNT substrate in the presence of 10 nM bpV, respectively.
-The bpV-loaded CNT substrates down-regulated the expression of PTEN and up-regulated the Akt/ERK signaling pathway, thereby providing the mechanism for the improved neuronal outgrowth.
-These results highlight the promise of the biofunctionalized CNTs as the electroactive and drug-releasing smart nanomaterials for promoting neuronal outgrowth and suggest their potential utility in future neural regeneration applications.
+Carbon nanotubes (CNTs) exhibit attractive attributes that make them useful as an innovative biomaterial for neuroscience research.
+These include their nanoscale features, modifiable chemical functionality, and tunable electrical properties.
+In this study, we developed a simple and cost-effective method for fabricating surface-modified cell culture systems by immobilizing biofunctionalized CNTs onto commercial tissue culture polystyrene plates.
+This active substrate was then examined to understand how electrical, morphological, and chemical interactions with a CNT-entrapped phosphatase and tensin homolog deleted on chromosome 10 (PTEN) inhibitor, namely, bisperoxovanadium (bpV), affect the neuronal differentiation of PC-12 cells.
+Compared with the control, the percentage of neuronal cells bearing neurites increased by a factor of 4.0, 7.8, and 10.0 when cultured, respectively, on an immobilized carboxylated CNT substrate, a poly(ethylene glycol) (PEG)ylated CNT substrate, and a bpV-loaded PEGylated CNT substrate (10 nM bpV).
+The bpV-loaded CNT substrate down-regulated the expression of PTEN and activated the Akt/ERK signaling pathway, thereby providing a mechanism for the improved neuronal outgrowth.
+These results highlight the promise of biofunctionalized CNTs as an electroactive and drug-releasing smart nanomaterial for promoting neuronal outgrowth and suggest that they may be useful in future neural regeneration applications.

-Keywords: carbon nanotube, biofunctionalization, surface modified tissue culture plate, drug delivery system, PTEN inhibitor, neuronal outgrowth, neural regeneration
+Keywords: carbon nanotubes, biofunctionalization, surface-modified tissue culture plate, drug delivery system, PTEN inhibitor, neuronal outgrowth, neural regeneration

 1. Introduction

-Parallel advances in nanotechnology and tissue engineering over the past decades have demanded the innovative designs of smart biomaterials through multidisciplinary approaches and promoted development.
-Numerous convergence studies have been attempted to regenerate neural tissue, one of the most difficult areas in tissue engineering and regenerative medicine.
+Parallel advances in nanotechnology and tissue engineering over the past decades have spurred the design and development of smart biomaterials through multidisciplinary approaches.
+Numerous convergence studies have been attempted to regenerate neural tissue, one of the most difficult tasks in tissue engineering and regenerative medicine.

-Bioinspired nanocomposites for nerve tissue repair or neural regeneration require substrates with appropriate topographical surfaces, improved attachment to neuronal cells for proliferation and/or differentiation, sustained release of biofunctional factors, and certain indispensable features, including mechanical integrity, controllable biodegradability, and good biocompatibility with nanoscale reinforcements that are being applied for a broad range of applications [1–8].
+Bioinspired nanocomposites for nerve tissue repair and neural regeneration require substrates that exhibit several key properties.
+These include topographical surfaces, improved attachment to neuronal cells for proliferation and/or differentiation, and the capacity for the sustained release of biofunctional factors.
+These materials should also exhibit mechanical integrity, controllable biodegradability, and good biocompatibility with the nanoscale reinforcements that are being employed in a broad range of applications [1–8].

-Among the various nanomaterials, carbon nanotube (CNT), which possess unique electrical, mechanical, physical, and chemical properties, has been a popular component for smart biomaterials design.
-A variety of applications in basic and applied neuroscience research rely on CNTs [9–14]; however, concerns relating to the cytotoxicity and genotoxicity of CNTs in the context of in vitro and in vivo applications still remain [15–19].
-CNT toxicity may be resolved by modifying the CNT nanomaterials with biocompatible moieties and by immobilizing the CNTs on the surface materials for biomedical applications [20].
+Among the various nanomaterials being explored, carbon nanotubes (CNTs), which possess unique electrical, mechanical, physical, and chemical properties, are a popular choice for smart biomaterials.
+CNTs are already being used in various basic and applied neuroscience research applications [9–14]; however, concerns remain regarding the cytotoxicity and genotoxicity of CNTs with respect to both in vitro and in vivo applications [15–19].
+The toxicity of CNTs may be countered by modifying them with biocompatible moieties and by immobilizing the CNTs onto the surfaces of other materials suitable for biomedical applications [20].

-Biofunctionalization of CNTs may address the toxicity issue, and at the same time it can also expand the functionality of CNTs by promoting cell attachment, neuronal outgrowth, neuronal differentiation, and nerve tissue regeneration [21].
-Interactions between neural cells and CNT substrates, which are used as an alternative to the direct addition of CNTs to neuronal culture medium, have been explored in an effort to reduce toxicity and improve the utility of CNTs in implantable devices or cell-guiding scaffolds [14, 22].
+Thus, the biofunctionalization of CNTs can address their toxicity while also expanding their functionality by promoting cell attachment, neuronal outgrowth, neuronal differentiation, and nerve tissue regeneration [21].
+Interactions between neural cells and CNT substrates, which are used as an alternative to directly adding CNTs to the neuronal culture medium, have been explored to reduce the toxicity of CNTs and improve their utility in implantable devices and cell-guiding scaffolds [14, 22].